unit8co/darts/guides/covariates.md

 Covariates provide additional information/context that can be useful to improve the prediction of the `target` series.
 The `target` series is the variable we wish to predict the future for.
 We do not predict the covariates themselves, only use them for prediction of the `target`.

 Covariates can hold information about the past (upto and including present time) or future.
 This is always relative to the prediction point (in time) after which we want to forecast the future.
 In Darts, we refer to these two types as `past_covariates` and `future_covariates`.
 Darts' forecasting models have different support modes for `*_covariates`.
-Some do not support covariates at all, others support either past or future covariates and some support both (more on that in section 1.2.).
+Some do not support covariates at all, others support either past or future covariates and some support both (more on that in [section 2.1.](#21-forecasting-model-covariate-support)).

 Let's have a look at some examples of past and future covariates:
 - `past_covariates`: typically measurements (past data) or temporal attributes